xzel23/jdkprovidergradleplugin/README.md

 ## Building the plugin

 - Make sure Java 21+ is installed.
-- On Windows only, the javafx-jlink sample needs the WiX toolset installed to create an installer, see below for instructions.
+- On Windows only, the javafx-jlink sample needs the WiX toolset installed to create an installer, see above for instructions.
 The installation is described above.
 - Clone the project.
 - Run `./gradlew build` or (`.\gradlew.bat build` on Windows).